GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 export SCM_TOKEN_TOKEN="<ACCESS_TOKEN_FOR_YOUR_GIT_REPO>"
 ```

-> **Note:** If you are trying this out with Github as your git version control and have forked this repository into your Github account then:
+> **Note:** If you are trying this out with GitHub as your git version control and have forked this repository into your GitHub account then:
-> - Used the link to your forked Github repository for `ROOT_REPO_URL`
+> - Used the link to your forked GitHub repository for `ROOT_REPO_URL`
-> - Use your Github username for `SCM_TOKEN_USER`
+> - Use your GitHub username for `SCM_TOKEN_USER`
 > - Use [this link](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a personal access token and use that for `SCM_TOKEN_TOKEN`
 >   - Under the **"Select scopes"** section for creating a token _only_ select the **"public_repo"** scope